Sotamaki0421/cka-training/README.md

-# ckad-training
+# cka-training

-Things I learned while preparing for and passing the CAKD exam.
+Things I learned while preparing for and passing the CAK exam.